Lone Star College System: 2013 campus violence

-On January 22, 2013, the north Harris County campus was put on lockdown for a shooting where at least three people were shot.
+On January 22, 2013, the North Harris County campus was put on lockdown for a shooting where at least three people were shot.
 All were taken to a local hospital with gunshot wounds.
-The shooting occurred outside the library and learning lab.
+The shooting occurred outside the library and learning laboratory.
 A Harris County deputy sheriff said, "We found that the incident was not an active shooter incident, but was an altercation between two individuals."

-Three months later, on April 9, 2013, the Cy-Fair campus and seven other schools in the area were put on lockdown when a student named Dylan Quick started stabbing outside the science lab and soon went through other buildings.
-Authorities were notified of the incident at 11:12 a.m., but the campus wasn't notified until just a minute after.
+Three months later, on April 9, 2013, the Cy-Fair campus and seven other schools in the area were put on lockdown when a student named Dylan Quick started stabbing outside the science laboratory and soon went through other buildings.
+Authorities were notified of the incident at 11:12 am, but the campus was not notified until just a minute after.
 As authorities arrived, Quick had already been chased down and subdued in the parking lot by four fellow students and was soon taken away.
-A total of sixteen people were injured, two of them critically and four of them seriously; all survived.
+In total, 16 people were injured, two of them critically and four of them seriously; all survived.
 Quick was charged with one count of attempted murder and two charges of aggravated assault.
 In December 2015, he was sentenced to 48 years in prison for the attack.
 He is eligible for parole in 2039.

 Board of trustees

-The Lone Star College System Board of Trustees is responsible for ensuring that the Lone Star College System is an integral part of their communities and serves their needs.
-The board members do not do the work of the college; rather it establishes a vision for the work through the policies it sets.
+The Lone Star College System Board of Trustees is responsible for ensuring that the LSCS is an integral part of their communities and serves their needs.
+The board members do not do the work of the college; rather, it establishes a vision for the work through the policies it sets.

 All board members represent the college system as residents within the LSCS District and serve without remuneration or emolument of office except where benefits are provided by state law.
-Board members are elected as representatives of nine single-member districts by citizens in the Lone Star College System in-district service area in November of even-numbered years and serve terms of six years each.
+Board members are elected as representatives of nine single-member districts by citizens in the LSCS in-district service area in November of even-numbered years and serve terms of six years each.

 Academics

-In fall 2020, LSCS began offering some four-year programs in Bachelor of Applied Technology in Cybersecurity, Bachelor of Science, Nursing (RN to BSN transition program), and Bachelor of Applied Science in Energy, Manufacturing, & Trades Management degrees after approval from the Southern Association of Colleges and Schools Commission on Colleges.
+In fall 2020, LSCS began offering some four-year programs in bachelor of applied technology in cybersecurity, bachelor of science, nursing (RN to BSN transition program), and bachelor of applied science in energy, manufacturing, and trades management degrees after approval from the Southern Association of Colleges and Schools Commission on Colleges.

+Student life at Lone Star College increasingly uss digital platforms for peer-to-peer support.
+As of 2025, a student-led community on Discord has grown to over 1,200+ members, providing academic resources and real-time coordination for students across the system's various campuses.